thoughtbot/superglue/README.md

 Build modern React/Redux applications using classic Rails.
 Batteries included.
 Turbolinks inspired.
 APIs not required.

 ## At a Glance
 Breezy is a set of libraries that helps with data and navigation.
-It comes with thunks, an opinonated redux state shape, a JBuilder inspired traversable templating library, and many more tools that compliments classic Rails.
+It comes with thunks, an opinionated redux state shape, a JBuilder inspired traversable templating library and many more tools that compliment classic Rails.

 ### No APIs

 Instead of APIs, Breezy leans on Rail's ability to respond to different [mime types](https://apidock.com/rails/ActionController/MimeResponds/InstanceMethods/respond_to) on the same route.
-In a Breezy application, if you directed your browser to `/dashboard.html`, you would see the HTML version of the content, and if you went to `/dashboard.json` you would see the JSON version of the exact same content down to the footer.
+In a Breezy application, if you direct your browser to `/dashboard.html`, you would see the HTML version of the content, and if you went to `/dashboard.json` you would see the JSON version of the exact same content down to the footer.

 The end result would be something like this: